Medical Waste Disposal & Sustainable Plastic Recycling – Expert Solutions For Healthcare Providers From Secure Waste

 Surgical packaging (Tyvek): Durable high-density polyethylene film (labeled #2) used in sterile pouches for surgical instruments and implants.
 Tyvek is a specialized material with unique properties, and some manufacturers have established take-back programs specifically for this material.

-Clear film and bags: Polyethylene (PE, labeled #2 or #4) used for protective sleeves on equipment, packaging for sterile items, and various containment purposes.
+Transparent film and bags: Polyethylene (PE, labeled #2 or #4) used for protective sleeves on equipment, packaging for sterile items, and various containment purposes.
 These thin films are lightweight but represent significant volume in waste streams.

 Challenges in Recycling Medical Plastics